What is Divorce Mediation?

 Divorce mediation, on the other hand, gives you a structured process to get a divorce that avoids the unnecessary expense and emotional turmoil of divorce litigation.

-Working with the mediators at Hudson Valley Divorce Mediation, you are provided with a safe and private environment to work, and issue-specific guidance as you and your spouse sort things out.
+Working with mediator Ide at Hudson Valley Divorce Mediation, you are provided with a safe and private environment to work, and issue-specific guidance as you and your spouse sort things out.

 Getting started

-To get started, the mediators would want to know more about you, your circumstances, and your goals for mediation.
+To get started, mediator Ide would want to know more about you, your circumstances, and your goals for mediation.
 Is there already some degree of common understanding between you and your spouse?
 What worries you the most as you move forward with the divorce?

 If you have children, you will make plans for their care and support, as described in Child Custody Mediation.

 Money issues worry most couples.
-To begin to unravel your financial affairs, the mediators guide you in collecting information on what you own and what you owe, so that a complete picture of your financial situation can be constructed.
+To begin to unravel your financial affairs, mediator Ide guides you in collecting information on what you own and what you owe, so that a complete picture of your financial situation can be constructed.

 What needs to be done?

-In order to obtain a judgment of divorce in court, you and your spouse will need to present a net worth statement and an equitable division of your marital assets and liabilities.
+In order to obtain a judgment of divorce in court, you and your spouse will need to present a financial (net worth) statement and an equitable division of your marital assets and liabilities.
 If you have children, you will also need to have a detailed plan of your shared parental responsibilities, including child support obligations.
 If spousal support (alimony) is agreed upon, this will be fully described as well.

 On the personal side, you may feel the financial impact of the divorce.
 The family income that had previously provided for one family unit now has to support two separate households.
 You and your spouse may both need a new spending plan and a realistic budget to see what you can afford and what lifestyle adjustments have become necessary.